ronaldbosma/azure-integration-services-quickstart/README.md

 | `EventHub_fullyQualifiedNamespace` * | The fully qualified namespace of the Event Hubs namespace.
 For example: `evhns-aisquick-sdc-5spzh.servicebus.windows.net`. |
 | `ServiceBus_fullyQualifiedNamespace` * | The fully qualified namespace of the Service Bus.
 For example: `sbns-aisquick-sdc-5spzh.servicebus.windows.net`. |

-Note: The `*` indicates that setting is only deployed of the corresponding service is included.
+Note: The `*` indicates that setting is only deployed if the corresponding service is included.

 #### Service Bus